Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Study 3: Improving Prompts

-\paragraph{Analysis of the revised images} We evaluated the images as follows.
-One author first created a spreadsheet with the two prompts and respective sets of five images from studies 2 and 3.
-The authors then discussed 30 of these image-text pairs and developed a set of evaluation criteria.
-Each author individually rated 50 pairs of images along these criteria.
-After the initial round of coding, the authors discussed the results and decided to add four more criteria to the coding scheme.
+Using the evaluation criteria, each author then individually rated 50 pairs of images along these criteria.
+After this initial round of coding, the authors discussed the results and decided to add four more criteria to the coding scheme.
 The final set of criteria included binary categories for failed generations, amount of style and subject change, and whether consistency improved, as well as ratings for details, contrast, color, distortions, watermarks, and overall subjective impression of quality.
 After a second round of coding, the authors cross-checked their evaluations and resolved differences through discussion.